HIGHLIGHTS:

-- Port Arthur Historic Sites tour guide tour
+- Port Arthur Historic Site guided tour

 - Visit the quaint town of Richmond

-- A visit to the impressive ‘The Wall in the Wilderness’.
+- A visit to the impressive ‘The Wall in the Wilderness’

-- Theatre performance of 'The Ship that Never Was', Strahan
+- Theatre performance of The Ship That Never Was, Strahan

 - Visit Devils @ Cradle, the conservation sanctuary for the endangered Tasmanian Devil